jrem08/jrem08/README.md

 <h2 align="left">🎓 About me </h2>

-I am a Software Programming Technician, graduated from CIAF Pereira, and currently in the fifth semester of my degree in Computing and Software Development.
-I stand out for being an analytical, proactive, and solution oriented person.
-Throughout my academic journey, I have developed strong skills in web development and solid foundations in programming.
-Currently, I have a strong interest in back-end development.
-My approach combines logical thinking, creativity, and a results driven mindset.
+I am a Software Programming Technician, a graduate of CIAF Pereira, and currently in my fifth semester of the Computer Technology and Software Development program.
+I stand out for being analytical, proactive, and solutions-oriented.
+Throughout my academic career, I have developed solid web development skills and programming knowledge.
+Currently, I have a keen interest in creating technologies, design, and AI.
+My approach combines logical thinking, creativity, and a results oriented mindset.

 ---